VisualFP/docs/SA/design_concept/content/design/design_evaluation_iteration_1_results.typ

 #import "../../../style.typ": include_section

-= Design Evaluation
+= Conclusions
-This section documents all answers received from the design evaluation questionnaires and the conclusions drawn from them.

-#include_section("design_concept/content/design/questionnaire_answers.typ", heading_increase: 2)

-== Design Decision <design_decision>

-The received questionnaire answers don't determine a clear winner.
+Based on the questionnaire answers for the first three designs, which can be found in @design_iteration_one_survey_results , it can be concluded that there is no clear winner.  //TODO: figure out why the refernced section is displayed wrong
 All of the design concepts got a fair amount of valid criticism.

-=== Flo-inspired Design
+== Flo-inspired Design

 However, it is clear that the Flo-inspired design received the most negative feedback.
 While this concept keeps blocks very small due to blocks being connect through arrows, it quickly looks overloaded.